 Here's how Generative AI is addressing these high-priority problems:

 Increased costs and uncertainty.
 According to GoingGlobalTV, average international airfare hit $705 in 2025, and average hotel rates rose to $165 a night.
-Gen AI solves this problem by offering optimization services that leverage the Maximum Likelihood algorithm to analyze historical price data to project when prices are most likely to go up or down.
+Generative AI optimization travel tools solve this problem by offering optimization services that leverage the Maximum Likelihood algorithm to analyze historical price data to project when prices are most likely to go up or down.
 This allows travelers to book at the best time and receive alerts in real time, and businesses not to lose potential customers because of overly high rates.

 Time-consuming planning.
 Research shows that the average American spends nearly 18 hours researching and booking a single trip.
 Travel generative AI chatbots cut through this time by instantly answering complex questions, aggregated from various sources, and generating personalized itineraries within minutes, using preferences for tastier options in future recommendations.

 Barriers of different languages.
-When you are unable to read important information or converse with locals, traveling abroad becomes much more difficult.
-According to Modi's research, AI translation tools that provide real-time conversation mode and camera integration that translate spoken dialogue, menus, and signboards enable tourists to interact with local cultures and navigate unfamiliar environments.
+When you are unable to read important information or converse with locals, traveling abroad becomes difficult.
+AI translation tools that assist with real-time conversation and camera integration that translate spoken dialogue, menus, and signboards help interact with local cultures and navigate new spaces.

 Insufficient customization.
 The modern world demands personalization.
 According to McKinsey, 52% of Gen Z tourists demand special experiences to their own liking.
 To help with it, Gen AI uses machine learning to analyze user behavior, previous travel experiences, and preferences to provide hyper-personalized recommendations.